MpumeleloMbense/Bright-Coffee-shop-Case-study-1/README.md

 - Miro for planning and architect
 - Databricks for SQL data processing
 - Microsoft excel for data visualisation
-- Canva for finall prentation to the CEO.
+- Powerpoint for final prentation to the CEO.